Ted Ellis (artist): Personal life and early career

-Born and raised in New Orleans, Louisiana, to a professional musician-father and a housewife-mother, Ted Ellis' earliest hints of artistic talent began to show at five-years-old.
+Born and raised in New Orleans, Louisiana, to a professional musician-father and a housewife-mother, Ellis' earliest hints of artistic talent began to show at five-years-old.
 Ellis' first attempt at art was a third-grade freehand sketch of a dog from Archie Comics, which he drew so accurately that friends and family believed it had been traced.
 Growing up, one of his favorite characters to draw was Wile E. Coyote, and as an adult he continues to enjoy comic books as "refreshing".

-When he was old enough, Ted would ride the bus alone to downtown New Orleans so as to be exposed to and spend time with the area artists.
-He and his friends would in their spare time compete with one another to see who could draw the best designs, and Ted continued developing his art skills throughout primary school despite only receiving "satisfactory" marks in art class.
+When he was old enough, Ellis would ride the bus alone to downtown New Orleans so as to be exposed to and spend time with the area artists.
+He and his friends would in their spare time compete with one another to see who could draw the best designs, and Ellis continued developing his art skills throughout primary school despite only receiving "satisfactory" marks in art class.
 In elementary school he attended a summer program at the New Orleans Center for Creative Arts, and later attended an after-school program at Lawless High School.
 Ellis says that he knew he wanted to be an artist in the seventh grade, and credits his teacher in that class for keeping him focused.

-Ted worked for a time with charcoal and pastel before settling on oil and acrylic.
+Ellis worked for a time with charcoal and pastel before settling on oil and acrylic.
 He took art classes during high school and enrolled in four months of private art lessons, but is otherwise self-taught.
 Ellis followed advice from Anna Torregano, his mentor, friend and high school art teacher, and his parents, all of whom advised him to pursue an academic career so as not to become a "starving artist".
 His mother especially stressed university and earning a professional degree.

-Ted Ellis earned a B.Sc. in chemistry at Dillard University on a United States Army ROTC scholarship as well as academic scholarship, and went on to be commissioned a second lieutenant in the United States Army's Field Artillery Branch.
+Ellis earned a B.Sc. in chemistry at Dillard University on a United States Army ROTC scholarship as well as academic scholarship, and went on to be commissioned a second lieutenant in the United States Army's Field Artillery Branch.
 Ellis spent the next ten years working in the field of chemistry, eight years of which were as an environmental chemist at Rollins Engineering Services.

-Ellis has lived in Louisiana and California, and currently resides in Friendswood, Texas with his wife, Erania.
+Ellis has lived in Louisiana and California and currently resides in Friendswood, Texas with his wife, Erania.
 They have a daughter, Chaney, and a son, Tanner.

-Chaney is an aspiring rap artist and has produced a positive, parent-friendly CD about school and drugs titled Off the Chain.
+Chaney is an aspiring rap artist and has produced a parent-friendly CD about school and drugs titled Off the Chain.